gpmpn2/CS4330FinalProject/README.md

 ```
 2. ##### Can it be made thread-safe?
 	- Yes
-	  > Create the instance variable at the time of class loading
+	  > Create the instance variable at the time of class loading.
-      > Synchronize the getInstance() method
+      > Synchronize the getInstance() method.
       > Use a synchronized block inside the if loop and volatile variable.

 3. ##### Can the singleton instance be lazily instantiated?